 CAMB is an independent database collected from 2009 to 2011.
-Early spring 2021 new survey data will be collected among all original cohort members.
+In the spring of 2021 new survey data were collected among all original cohort members.
 The subjects previously participated in earlier established cohort studies with data on the first half of life: Metropolit Project (MP, born 1953), the Copenhagen Perinatal Cohort (CPC, born 1959-1961) or the Danish Longitudinal Study on Work, Unemployment and Health (DALWUH, born 1948–49 and 1958–59).
-The participants were invited to a health assessment at the National Research Centre for the Working Environment.
+In 2009-11, the participants were invited to a health assessment at the National Research Centre for the Working Environment.

-In total, 17,937 cohort members (aged 49-61 years) were invited to participate in the study (MP: 7,750, CPC: 5,282, and DALWUH: 4,906); 7,191 (40%) (4,954 men and 2,234 women) completed a postal questionnaire covering psychosocial, behavioral, health-related and social variables and 5,576 (31%) (3,819 men and 1,754 women) in addition participated in a clinical examination as well as physical and cognitive tests.
+In total, 17,937 cohort members from the Eastern parts of Denmark (aged 49-61 years) were invited to participate in the CAMB 2009-2011 study (MP: 7,750, CPC: 5,282, and DALWUH: 4,906); 7,191 (40%) (4,954 men and 2,234 women) completed a postal questionnaire covering psychosocial, behavioral, health-related and social variables and 5,576 (31%) (3,819 men and 1,754 women) in addition participated in a clinical examination as well as physical and cognitive tests.
 Non-fasting blood samples were collected and analyzed for low grade inflammation, standard lipid and glucose profiles.
 From each participant, several samples of plasma, serum, and DNA were stored in a research bio-bank for future use.

 Linking CAMB to national registers provide outstanding possibilities to study the importance of pre- and perinatal factors, factors in childhood and early adulthood for early signs of aging in late midlife.
 As such it serves a unique resource for the study of how the Danish population is ageing and for the identification of factors across the life course that candidates for the prevention of accelerated aging.